Welcome to today's edition of the Rush 24-7 podcast.

 They put this stuff in the attic that turns your ceiling live.

-Um uh I I think whatever it is now, four or five of the uh the people who install this stuff were have been electrocuted and died, and um uh and uh and a lot of the homeowners have been less fatally electrocuted, but have spent uh uh uh uh weeks in hospital in induced comas.
+I think whatever it is now, four or five of the people who install this stuff have been electrocuted and died.

-I mean it's like a fiasca.
+I mean, it's like a fiasco.

 Total disaster.

-That's really what you that's really what you want.
+That's really what you are.

-Does wonders for Obama's approval ratings too.
+Does wonders for Obama's approval ratings, too.

 This is big government in action.

-Big big government in action, and it's and it's coming to you tomorrow.
+And it's coming to you tomorrow.

 And this is the stupidity of it.